hesamzakerirad/hesamzakerirad/README.md

-## Hello there.
+## Hello there; I'm Hesam!

-My name is Hesam, but you can call me Sam :wink:
+**Few Things About Me:**

+- Some poeple like to call me Sam (You can too :winky-face:)
-I'm a back-end developer, thirsty to create beautiful and amazing software.
+- A back-end developer, thirsty to create beautiful and amazing software

-Also, I'm a full-time learner and a cyber-security enthusiast.
-I truly enjoy contibuting to open-source culture and hoping to change the world one piece of software at a time.
+- A full-time learner and a cyber-security enthusiast
+- Actively trying to change the world one piece of software at a time

 **Read My Last Dev Articles:**